Travel.State.Gov >

 Ambulance services are:

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
-Most care providers overseas only accept cash payments.
-See our webpage for more information on overseas insurance coverage.
+Most care providers overseas only accept cash payments See our webpage for more information on insurance providers for overseas coverage.
 Visit the U.S. Centers for Disease Control and Prevention for more information on type of insurance you should consider before you travel overseas.

 Payment at all medical facilities is due at the time of service.
 Some hospitals have very limited direct billing capability for certain insurance carriers.
 Billing and insurance practices vary.